Advertisement

 Remind people of COVID’s impact

-Breast screening rates declined over the past 2 years due to the significant impact of COVID-19 on the public’s health and women’s access to medical care.
-Have a simple conversation about getting back on track with regular screenings or getting that “weird breast thing that was put off during COVID” looked at.
+Breast screening rates have declined in the past few years due to the significant impact of COVID-19 on the public’s health and people’s access to medical care.
+Have a simple conversation about getting back on track with regular screenings or getting that “weird breast thing that someone put off during COVID” looked at.

 Learn about pinkwashing